 Ethereum 2.0 Prospects

-The creation of Ethereum 2.0, a major update for the Ethereum network, came out of calls to improve upon its scalability.
-These scalability issues have been fundamentally down to its Proof of Work (PoW) consensus mechanism.
-Although very secure, the mining process involved in PoW takes up vast amounts of electricity, meaning only around 15 Transactions per second (TPS) is the number of transactions a blockchain network can process each second or the number o... can be processed.
-With the increasing amounts of Dapps using the network, this has long been considered far too slow.
+The creation of Ethereum 2.0, a major update for the Ethereum network, originated in calls to improve upon its scalability.
+These issues are primarily due to Ethereum’s proof of work (PoW) consensus mechanism.
+Although very secure, the mining process involved in PoW takes up vast amounts of electricity, meaning only around 15 transactions per second can be processed.
+With the increasing amounts of DApps using the network, this has long been considered far too slow.

-- As both are digital currencies, they can also be both considered as stores of value.
+- As both are digital currencies, they can also be considered stores of value.

 - Both are decentralized in nature and utilize blockchain technology.

-- Both are not issued by a single entity.
+- Both are controlled and issued by multiple entities.

-- Although ETH can be used as a digital currency, this is not its primary purpose.
-Its primary purpose is to facilitate the operations of smart contracts and Dapps on the Ethereum network, and on the ecosystem as a whole.
+- Although ETH functions much like any other cryptocurrency, this is not its primary purpose.
+ETH is used to facilitate the operations of smart contracts and DApps on the Ethereum network, and on the ecosystem as a whole.

-- Despite the move towards Ethereum 2.0 occurring as a result of, amongst other reasons, not having a high enough transaction capacity on the network, block transactions for ETH are still verified significantly faster (15 seconds rather than 10 minutes) than they are for BTC.
+- Despite the move toward Ethereum 2.0 to increase TPS on the network, block transactions for ETH are still verified significantly faster (15 seconds, rather than 10 minutes) than similar transactions for BTC.

-- As smart contracts take place on the Ethereum network, transactions may contain executable code, but any data stored on network transactions for Bitcoin will generally just be stored by nodes in an encrypted address on the blockchain.
+- As smart contracts take place on the Ethereum network, transactions may contain executable code.
+However, any data stored on network transactions for Bitcoin will generally just be stored by nodes in an encrypted address on the blockchain.

-- Although ETH has been created using the same consensus mechanism as BTC (PoW), this is all set to change with Ethereum 2.0, where it will change to PoS.
-This will mean instead of miners competing against each other in terms of computing power to validate transactions (and receive ETH as a reward for doing so), they will instead stake up their crypto funds as collateral to verify transactions.
+- Although ETH has been created using the same consensus mechanism as Bitcoin (PoW), this is set to change to proof of stake with Ethereum 2.0.
+Instead of miners competing against each other in terms of computing power to validate transactions (and receiving ETH as a reward for doing so), they will instead stake their crypto funds as collateral to verify transactions.

 Is Ether a Good Investment?

-As with any investment, the words ‘do your own research’ is sound advice.
-However, what can’t be denied is the very handsome returns you would have made if you’d invested in ETH at the beginning of its life.
-A $1,000 investment in January 2016 would have yielded around 30,000% growth in May 2021.
+As with any investment, the phrase “do your own research” is sound advice.
+However, what can’t be denied is the very handsome return you’d have if you’d invested in ETH at its inception.
+Any investment in ETH in January 2016 would have yielded around 30,000% growth in May 2021.
 However, hindsight is 20/20, and crypto as a whole is subject to volatility.

-Despite being priced way under its highs, ETH reached a high of over $340 during the infamous crypto bull run of late 2017, its price has recovered handsomely since the market crash which affected many cryptocurrencies as the COVID pandemic struck in March 2020.
-The launch of Ethereum 2.0 also puts the investment prospects of ETH in good stead.
+Despite being priced way under its highs, ETH reached a high of over $340 during the infamous crypto bull run of 2017.
+Its price has recovered impressively since the recent market crash, which affected many cryptocurrencies as the COVID-19 pandemic struck in March 2020.
+The launch of Ethereum 2.0 also stands investment prospects for ETH in good stead.
 Although predictions vary, the consensus seems to be bullish for the years ahead.
 For example, FXStreet predicts Ether will go bull again, after the London hard fork on the mainnet with the implementation of the EIP-1559 update.
 Forbes believes that Ether may hit $20,000 in the long term, following Ethereum’s major updates.

 The Bottom Line

-The Ethereum network so far has been a fantastic success story, and with the dawn of Ethereum 2.0, this looks set to continue.
-Although it shares some similarities with Bitcoin, it is ultimately like comparing apples to oranges, as they have fundamentally different goals.
-As with much in the world of crypto, what lies around the corner may be unpredictable, but that’s what makes the ride such a thrill.
+So far, the Ethereum network has been a fantastic success story.
+With the dawn of Ethereum 2.0, this looks set to continue.
+Although Ethereum shares some similarities with Bitcoin, comparing the two is ultimately like comparing apples to oranges because the two networks have fundamentally different goals.
+As with much in the world of crypto, what lies around the corner may be unpredictable — but that’s what makes the ride such a thrill.